City Gate (Valletta): Location

 City Gate is located within the Porta Reale Curtain, a curtain wall at the centre of the Valletta Land Front, located between St. James' and St. John's Bastions.
 A bridge spanning across Valletta's deep ditch leads to the gate.
 The gate was originally protected by a couvre porte, an advanced ditch and a lunette known as St. Madeleine's Lunette.
-During British rule, the lunette was demolished and part of the advanced ditch was filled in.
+During British rule, the lunette was demolished and part of the advanced ditch filled in.
 The site was later occupied by the bus terminus, with the Triton Fountain at the centre.
 The square around the fountain has been converted into a pedestrian area.

 The gate marks the beginning of Republic Street (Triq ir-Repubblika), Valletta's main street which goes all the way until Fort Saint Elmo at the opposite end of the city.
 The buildings in the immediate vicinity of the City Gate include the Parliament House, the ruins of the Royal Opera House and the City Gate Shopping Arcade.
 Saint James Cavalier and Saint John's Cavalier are located on either side of the gate, near the Parliament House and shopping arcade respectively.

 City Gate was one of the three gates leading to the city – the others being the Marsamxett Gate and Del Monte Gate, on the western and eastern extremities of the city.
 Marsamxett Gate was demolished in the early 20th century, while Del Monte Gate was replaced by Victoria Gate in 1885.